History of Cuba: Militarization of labor

 Refugees on a Freedom Flight in 1971.

 Military Units to Aid Production or UMAPs (Unidades Militares para la Ayuda de Producción) – in effect, forced labor concentration camps – were established in 1965 as a way to eliminate alleged "bourgeois" and "counter-revolutionary" values in the Cuban population.
 The creation of the UMAP camps themselves was initially proposed by Fidel Castro and implemented by his brother Raúl Castro after a state visit to the Soviet Union and Bulgaria, where he learned that the Soviets ran camps for "anti-socials."
 According to an April 14, 1966 article in Granma, the official state newspaper, UMAP camps were proposed at a November 1965 meeting between Fidel Castro and military leaders.
 Both were concerned over how to handle "misplaced elements."

 On 6 November 1965, Cuba and the United States agreed to an airlift for Cubans who wanted to emigrate to the United States.
-The first of these so-called Freedom Flights left Cuba on 1 December 1965.
+The first of these Freedom Flights left Cuba on 1 December 1965.
 Emigrants were often forced to serve in labor camps before departure, and all their property was confiscated before their exit from Cuba.

 In 1968, the "Revolutionary Offensive" was announced, as a campaign to nationalize all remaining private small businesses, which at the time totaled to be about 58,000 small enterprises.
 The campaign would spur industrialization in Cuba and focus the economy on sugar production, specifically to a deadline for an annual sugar harvest of 10 million tons by 1970.
 The economic focus on sugar production involved international volunteers and the mobilization of workers from all sectors of the Cuban economy.
 Economic mobilization also coincided with greater militarization of Cuban political structures and the Cuban workforce in general, which was put under military command.
 Some of the small merchants whose enterprises were nationalized in the offensive chose to leave Cuba in the "Freedom Flights" airlift.
 By 1971, over 250,000 Cubans in general, had flown to the United States in the Freedom Flights.